Compare Low Doc Home Loans in Australia

 What is a low doc home loan?

-Low doc - short for low documentation - home loans are designed for people who might struggle to provide two years of tax returns or the financial records required for a traditional home loan.
+Low doc – short for low documentation – home loans are designed for people who might struggle to provide two years of tax returns or the financial records required for a traditional home loan.
+They might be particularly appealing to self-employed individuals, freelancers, and small business owners.

 What's the difference between low doc home loans and regular home loans?

-Low doc home loans cater to a different type of borrower than traditional home loans.
-The primary distinction between the two lies in the documentation that needs to be provided for loan approval.
+The primary distinction between traditional and low doc home loans two lies in the documentation that needs to be provided for loan approval.

 While borrowers might traditionally need to provide pay slips, employment history, tax returns, or financial statements to prove their income, those applying for a low doc home loan may offer alternative evidence of cash flow.
 Such might include Business Activity Statements, bank statements, or an accountant's letter.